2019 Michigan IT Symposium Breakout Sessions

 HITS Strategic Financial Framework

-Presenter: Jared Hopkins, Lead Business Consultant, HITS Finance and Administration; Edmond Kole-James, IT Project Manager Senior, HITS SVM PMO; & Aaron Gramling, IS Director, HITS AOM Administration
+Presenters: Jared Hopkins, Lead Business Consultant, HITS Finance and Administration; Edmond Kole-James, IT Project Manager Senior, HITS SVM PMO; & Aaron Gramling, IS Director, HITS AOM Administration

 Location: Room D, Floor 3